min2ha/ukwa-site/content/target/55163/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: 'Dreamer' Tusk says UK may yet stay in the EU

 European Council President Donald Tusk quoted lyrics from John Lennon's Imagine to suggest the door remains open to the UK staying in the EU.